Detention of the Dead: Plot

-In the school corridors the group discover a wide-scale zombie outbreak with all the other students now undead.
-They decide to barricade themselves in the school library; believing no one would ever go there.
-Mrs. Rumblethorp eventually dies and reanimates, causing the group to restrain her as Ash decapitates her with a paper cutter.
+In the school corridors, they discover the school is overrun by a zombie outbreak that killed all other students.
+They barricade themselves in the school library.
+Mrs. Rumblethorp eventually dies and reanimates.
+The group restrain her as Ash decapitates her with a paper cutter.
 Brad is bitten in the chaos, but keeps it hidden from the group.
-Sometime later, the group decide to search the library for available information on zombies.
-While searching the book stacks, the librarian attacks and bites Jimmy, before Brad kills the zombie.
+While searching the library for available information on zombies, Jimmy is bitten by the zombified librarian, whom Brad kills.
 Eddie and Willow argue that they must kill Jimmy before he becomes a zombie, but Brad remains confident that his friend can survive his bite.
-However, Jimmy accepts his fate and jumps out a window where he is eaten by a group of zombies.
+However, Jimmy accepts his fate and jumps out a window, getting eaten by a group of zombies.

-As the group panic at their situation, Ash convinces the group to smoke weed to calm their nerves.
+As the group panic, Ash convinces everyone to smoke weed to calm their nerves.
 While doing so, the group bond, learning more about each other, challenging their original high-school stereotypes, which they list openly: the nerd (Eddie), the social outcast and goth (Willow), the popular, self-involved cheerleader (Janet), the jock (Brad) and the stoner (Ash).
 Eddie reveals a gun he kept in his bag, which he was planning on using to commit suicide after not being accepted into Harvard University.

-The group are then attacked by the zombies and narrowly manage to remain safe within the library.
-Realizing the barricades will not hold, Brad, Willow and Ash decide to escape through the vents while Eddie and Janet remain in the library.
-While in the vents, the group discover zombified rats who eat Ash, before the vent breaks, leaving Willow and Brad stranded in the halls of the school.
-They arm themselves with Ash's severed legs and begin to fight through the hordes of zombies back to the library.
+Another attack, which they barely fend off, make them realize the barricades will not hold.
+While Eddie and Janet stay behind, Brad, Willow and Ash go through the vents.
+Ash is attacked and eaten by zombified rats.
+The vent breaks, dumping Willow and Brad in the school halls.
+Arming themselves with Ash's severed legs, the duo begin to fight their way back to the library.
 Meanwhile, Janet convinces Eddie to take her virginity, but the pair are interrupted by Willow and Brad.